borowyalan/100-days-of-code/log.md

 **Today's Progress**: Learned a little about using objects and constructors in JavaScript.

-**Thoughts:** I am slowly diving into the world of JavaScipt.
-I hope to get the basics well so I can continue learning with good a foundation.
+**Thoughts:** I am slowly diving into the world of JavaScript.
+I hope to get the basics well, so I can continue learning with a good foundation.

 **Link to work:** [Rabbits & Constructors](https://codepen.io/borowyalan/pen/VJyBxr?editors=1011)